-This spooky story is about an old woman who eats a hairy toe she finds in the woods behind her cottage.
+This spooky story is about an old woman who, for some reason, eats a hairy toe (there's the pun!) she finds in the woods behind her cottage.
 But what about the owner of the toe?
 An excerpt from the book Spooky Maryland by S.E.
 Schlosser, this tale has enough fantasy to it that it’s not terribly scary for the younger ones.

-Is your little guy crazy for pirates?
-This is the tale of Captain Kidd and his band of pirates who bury treasure on the New Jersey shore, then come back to haunt the area.
+Is your little one crazy for pirates?
+This is the tale of Captain Kidd and his band of pirates who bury treasure on the New Jersey shore and then come back to haunt the area on reality TV (just kidding about the last part).
 Retold by S.E.
-Schlosser as part of his Spooky New Jersey book, this tale will remind you of ghost stories from your days gone by.
+Schlosser as part of his Spooky New Jersey book, this tale will remind you of ghost stories from days gone by.

 Who doesn’t love a good dog story?
-Take one loyal dog, an adventurous boy, danger and a ghost and you’ve got a not-very-scary story for younger kids to enjoy.
-This is just one story available on the TLC website that your whole family will enjoy.
+Take one loyal dog, an adventurous boy, danger, and a ghost, and you’ve got a not-that-scary story for younger kids.
+This is just one story available on the TLC website that the whole family can enjoy.

 Next Up: Looking for Dracula